jgmenu/jgmenu/README.md

   - lxmenu-data
   - etc

+`jgmenu_run pmenu` requires python3 to run.

+To build the man pages, you need to have `pandoc` installed.
+As many users
+do not have this package, the man pages are built when changed committed in
+the git repo.

+To enable menu transparency, you need to have a Composite Manager such as
+`compton`.

 For Arch Linux users, there is an AUR package named "jgmenu".

 On Debian/Ubuntu, I believe you need to do: